shark0x00/zomboid-docker/README.md

 EOL
 ```

+The script needs to be executed afterwards:
 ```
 steamcmd +runscript $HOME/update_zomboid.txt
 ```

 ## Auto Update
-Put the "pzautoupdate.sh" under /etc/cron.hourly of the host system.
+The automatic update ist conducted from outside the container.
+The "pzautoupdate.sh" needs to be stored under /etc/cron.hourly for this purpose.